Lila's Forensic Pathway

 • an advanced degree plus at least one year of full-time professional work experience

-• FBI special agent compensation is built on federal law-enforcement pay scales and can move into the low six figures and above depending on grade, locality, and availability pay
+• FBI special agent compensation is built on federal law-enforcement pay scales and can move into the low six figures and above depending on grade, locality, and availability pay (FBI Jobs special agent overview)

 • The tradeoff is that this path is broader, more demanding, and less purely scientific than a lab-centered forensic career